Asylum in the UK

-No it does not.
-In the year June 2018 - June 2019, the UK received 32,693 applications from main applicants, 21% more than the previous year.
+No, it does not.
+In the year ending March 2020, the UK received 35,099 asylum applications from main applicants only.
+This was 11% more than the previous year.
 Over the same period, asylum applications to other EU countries have also seen a slight increase.

 How many refugees are there in the UK?

 According to UNHCR statistics, at the end of 2018 there were 126,720 refugees, 45,244 pending asylum cases and 125 stateless persons in the UK.